-Verse: Go up to the hills and bring wood and build the house, that I may take pleasure in it and that I may be glorified, says the Lord.
+Verse: Go up to the mountain, and bring wood, and build the house; and I will take pleasure in it, and I will be glorified, saith the LORD.
 Haggai 1:8

 Haggai's two chapters contain five messages.
 Cyrus, king of Persia, allowed the Jews to return to Jerusalem.
 They got off to a good start worshiping God, but after 16 years, the temple still wasn't completed.
 In 520 B.C., Haggai stepped forward to encourage everyone to get to work.
 Twenty-three days later, the people resumed constructing the temple. ...
-Consider your ways.
-Go up to the hills and bring wood and build the house, that I may take pleasure in it and that I may be glorified, says the LORD (Haggai 1:7-8).
+"Consider your ways.
+Go up to the mountain, and bring wood, and build the house; and I will take pleasure in it, and I will be glorified," saith the LORD (Haggai 1:7-8).